IsaacVerm/postcards-backend/README.md

 Requests are part of collections and tests are linked to requests.

 Tests can be run using `newman run collection`.
 Tests are also configured to be run using [Travis](https://travis-ci.com/IsaacVerm/postcards).

+By default updates in tests aren't automatically exported as collections.
+The `newman` CLI [doesn't offer](https://github.com/postmanlabs/postman-app-support/issues/2691) any functionality to do this either.
+Since manually exporting the tests each time you push a commit is a hassle we still need an automated approach.
+A request is sent using the Postman API to retrieve the latest version of the collection.

+An API key and collection uid of the collection are necessary to send the request.
+Since we want to keep these secret we have to [encrypt them](https://docs.travis-ci.com/user/environment-variables) using the following command:

+`travis encrypt MY_SECRET_ENV=super_secret --add env.matrix --com`

+`--com` option is necessary to tackle [this issue](https://github.com/travis-ci/travis-ci/issues/10137).

 ### E2E testing